The Ultimate Guide: How to Build Your First Capsule Wardrobe

 Now that you’ve edited your wardrobe and picked out your core capsule pieces, the next step is creating 7-10 everyday outfits (or more if you like!) with your selected garments.

-I include this step because having pre-planned, everyday outfits will make you feel exponentially more comfortable with your smaller wardrobe and save you time and mental energy when getting dressed.
+I include this step because having pre-planned, everyday outfits will make you feel exponentially more comfortable with your smaller wardrobe and save you time and mental energy moving forward.

 Tips for creating capsule wardrobe outfits

-Pinterest is an excellent source of inspiration because you can get outfit ideas for your chosen clothes.
+Get inspired.
+Pinterest is an excellent source of inspiration because you can get outfit ideas for the clothes you’ve selected.
 Pin outfits you love and can loosely recreate using the items you’ve selected.

-Think about balancing proportions when picking your pieces.
-For example, pairing wide-leg trousers with a slim top and slim shoes will look more balanced than an oversized baggy top and chunky boots.
+Balance outfit proportions.
+Outfits that incorporate different proportions tend to be more visually balanced and pleasing.
+For example, pairing wide-leg trousers with a slim top and slim, pointed shoes will look more balanced than the same trousers with an oversized baggy top and chunky boots.

-As you create outfits you like, document the details.
-Take a picture to store on your phone for you to reference in the future.
+Take photos.
+Take a picture of outfits you love with your phone so you can reference them in the future.
 I created a folder in my photo app specifically for my favorite outfits so I can pull them up quickly when I’m getting dressed.

-If you find something that will only work 1 or 2 ways, consider if it’s worth keeping.
-Chances are, this item will not work as hard for you as something else might.
+Look for weak links.
+If you find something that will only work one or two ways, consider whether it’s worth keeping.
+Most likely, this item will not work as hard for you as something else might.
 Consider swapping it for something that you will get more wear out of.

-Now that you’ve created (and photographed!) your staple outfits, hang your capsule pieces in their own section of your closet.
-Or better yet, move everything that’s left to a different location that’s out of sight.
+Now that you’ve created your staple outfits, carve out a section of your closet for your capsule pieces.
+If you have the room, move everything else to a different closet or location that’s out of sight.

 Resist the urge to add items back.
 Give yourself a few weeks to get comfortable with your new, smaller wardrobe and experience the benefits.
 If there’s something you find you need from your other clothing, by all means, include it in your capsule.
 But I challenge you only to add items back that you love and can wear at least five ways.

-What to do with the clothes that remain
+What to do with the rest of your clothes

-Declutter again after 30 days.
+• Declutter again after 30 days.
 Go through your non-capsule clothes again after 30 days.
-You don’t need to say goodbye to all of it right now, but I’m guessing there will be lots of clothes you now feel ready to let go of that you couldn’t before.
+I’m guessing there will be many clothes you now feel ready to let go of that you couldn’t before.

 Capsule wardrobe example